-I’ve happily updated this post and list regularly over the years, as the good news is that Paris has become a much more gluten-free friendly destination.
-For those who need to avoid gluten, France may present a bit of a challenge than other countries.
-But gluten-free eating has gained more visibility and in Paris, it’s not the obstacle that it once was.
-That’s not to say you can easily eat anywhere, but even supermarkets are carrying gluten-free products, and natural food shops offer fresh gluten-free pastries and breads and have aisles of gluten-free products.
+I’ve happily updated this post and list regularly over the years, as the good news is that Paris has become a gluten-free friendly destination and it’s not the obstacle that it once was.
+That’s not to say you can easily eat anywhere, but even supermarkets are carrying gluten-free products, and several excellent bakeries offer freshly made gluten-free pastries and breads.

-Here are a few helpful hints that will help you navigate French restaurants and dining in Paris, how to deal with waiters, and where you can find gluten-free products and foods in Paris, including gluten-free restaurants and wonderful French pastry shops and bakeries that are 100% gluten-free.
+The following are addresses, and some helpful hints, that will help you navigate French restaurants and dining in Paris, including where you can find gluten-free products and foods, gluten-free restaurants, and wonderful French pastry shops and bakeries that are 100% gluten-free.

 -Get to know the natural foods shops in Paris.

 -Check out some of the gluten-free restaurants in Paris.

 Café Pinson has several cafés in that offer gluten-free options.